-The UK's second biggest network by customers says it is focused on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and is investing around £2 million a day into its infrastructure.
+O2 now has nearly 200 locations live with 5G.
+O2 spent much of its pre-5G work focusing on making its 4G network (which is, of course, the backbone for 5G) as good as it could be and said it was investing around £2 million a day into its infrastructure.

 O2 5G cities and towns

-O2 is launching 5G in each of the UK's capital cities first - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
-Additionally, O2 will be rolling out to Leeds at the same time (where it has an office) as well as O2's home town of Slough where its head office is based.
+O2 originally launched 5G in each of the UK's capital cities - London, Cardiff, Edinburgh and Belfast in a similar move to the other networks.
+O2 also rolled out 5G to Leeds (where it has an office) as well as O2's home town of Slough where its head office is based.

-O2 has also announced that it will be bringing 5G to major transport hubs and entertainment venues.
-The O2 in London's North Greenwich is an obvious target there, as is Twickenham Stadium because of its sponsorship of the England Rugby team.
+O2 has also been busy rolling out 5G to major transport hubs and entertainment venues.
+The O2 in London's North Greenwich and Twickenham Stadium are among the locations covered - the latter because of O2's sponsorship of the England Rugby Union team.